 are to prepare for breastfeeding the baby after birth.

 By the time a woman reaches her late 40s and early 50s, perimenopause is starting

 or is well underway.
 At this time, the levels of estrogen and progesterone begin to

 change.
 Estrogen levels dramatically decrease.
 This leads to many of the symptoms

-commonly linked to menopause.
+often linked to menopause.
 Without estrogen, the breast’s connective tissue becomes

 dehydrated and is no longer elastic.
 The breast tissue, which was prepared to make

-Women who are taking hormone therapy may have some of the premenstrual breast symptoms
+People who are taking hormone therapy may have some of the premenstrual breast symptoms

 that they had while they were still menstruating, such as soreness and swelling.
 But